anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 **_Work in progress!_**

 * Year A: complete
-* Year B: complete from Advent 1 through Trinity to Proper 10
+* Year B: complete up to Proper 11
 * Year C: complete from Palm Sunday onwards
 * Festivals: complete except for 22 July to 24 August
-* Appendix: Gospels: complete for Matthew 1-14, Mark 1-5, Luke and John
+* Appendix: Gospels: complete for Matthew 1-14, Mark 1-6, Luke and John

 # Contents